Dukenizer/demo-repo/README.md

 # Demo header
-This repo is for Github training
+This repo is for Github training!